-“By choice,” Luke said.
-“If he wanted help, he would go to his parents.
-We didn’t pay much attention to him in high school.
+“By choice,” Luke starts getting annoyed.
+“If he wants help, he should go to his parents.
+We didn’t pay attention to him when we were in high school.
 He wouldn’t know us from Adam.
-I think it would be embarrassing for him to accept Christmas from us.”
+I think he would be embarrassed if we gave him Christmas.”

-The six of us looked at each other.
+The six of us look at each other.

-The servers came with overloaded trays of sizzling fajitas, prime rib, steaming baked potatoes, and seafood pasta.
-They refilled our glasses as our conversations switched to work and family holiday plans.
-We ate well and made room for overly-sweet desserts, but we didn’t mention Stevie Barker again.
+Two servers come with trays of sizzling fajitas, prime rib, steaming baked potatoes, and seafood pasta.
+They refill our glasses as our conversations switch to work and family holiday plans.
+We more than we should but leave room for overly-sweet desserts.

 Steven James Barker left us on February 9.